schmettow/New_Stats/docs/Classic_linear_models.md

 Participants with a higher NCS also tend to score higher on geekism.
 Is that surprising?
 Actually, it is not.
 People high on NCS love to think.
 Computers are a good choice for them, because these are complicated devices that make you think.
 (Many users may even agree that computers help you think, for example when analyzing your data with R.) In turn, geekism is a positive attitude towards working with computers in sophisticated ways, which means such people are more resistant towards the AUP.

-[NCS: love to think] --> [GEX: love computers] --> [resist AUP]
+`[NCS: love to think] --> [GEX: love computers] --> [resist AUP]`

 When such a causal chain can be established without doubt, some researchers speak of a *mediating variable* GEX.
-Although a bit outdated [REF], *mediator analysis is correct when the causal direction of the three variables is known*.
+Although a bit outdated [%mediator_analysis], *mediator analysis is correct when the causal direction of the three variables is known*.
 Then, a so-called step-wise regression is performed to find the pure effects.
 A better alternative to that is structural equation modelling.

 Unfortunately, in the situation here, the causal direction is partly ambiguous.
 We can exclude that the resistance test has influenced the personality scores, because of the order of appearance in the study.
 But, causally speaking, geekism may well preceed NCS.
 For example, computers reward you for thinking hard and, hence, you get used to it and make it your lifestyle.
 If you like thinking hard, then you probably also like the challenge that was given in the experiment.

-[GEX: love computers] --> [NCS: love to think] --> [resist AUP]
+`[GEX: love computers] --> [NCS: love to think] --> [resist AUP]`

 In the current case, we can not distinguish between these two competing theories with this data alone.
 This is a central problem in empirical research.
 An example, routinely re-iterated in social science methods courses is the observation that people who are more intelligent tend to  consume more fresh vegetables.
 Do carrots make us smart?
 Perhaps, but it is equally plausible that eating carrots is what smart people do.
 The basic issue is that a particular direction of causality can only be established, when all reverse directions can be excluded by logic.
 Behavioural science reseachers know of only two ways to do so: